Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 Using keywords in your business description

-Your business description is prime real estate for white label business directory software solutions and relevant keywords.
+Your business description is prime real estate for relevant keywords.
+For businesses looking to expand their online presence beyond Google Maps, consider exploring white label business directory software solutions to create comprehensive digital directories.
 When crafting your description:

 1. Naturally incorporate your primary keywords within the first 100 characters